deadc0de6/catcli/README.md

   * Index any directories in a catalog
   * Ability to search for files by name in the catalog
   * Ability to navigate through indexed data à la `ls`
-  * Handle archive files and index their content
+  * Handle archive files (zip, tar, ...) and index their content
   * Save catalog to json for easy versioning with git
   * Command line interface FTW
   * Store files and folders sizes
   * Store md5 hash of files

 <a href="https://asciinema.org/a/hRE22qbVtBGxOM1yxw2y4fBy8"><img src="https://asciinema.org/a/hRE22qbVtBGxOM1yxw2y4fBy8.png" width="50%" height="50%"></a>